PICS Update on COVID-19

 March 14, 2020 — PICS takes precautions on Coronavirus (COVID-19) (PDF)

 How to connect with PICS during COVID-19

 To ensure your safety and the safety of our staff, the PICS office is now closed to the public.
 We continue to be available and provide services remotely.
 You can reach us at 651.967.5060 or email@example.com.
 Our friendly and helpful staff are available to answer your questions from 8:30am to 4:30pm Monday through Friday.

-Tips to prevent the spread of illness, including COVID-19
+To prevent the spread of illness, including COVID-19:

 - Wash your hands often with soap and water for at least 20 seconds, especially after being in a public place, blowing your nose, coughing or sneezing.